 3. An Ex-Addict Can’t Be A Good Father/Mother/Caretaker

 It’s rather obvious that an active addict can’t be the best caretaker.
 Addiction can burrow its way into the mind and make you unreliable, unable to rely even on yourself to make the right choices because the allure of your drug is far too powerful.

-But that doesn’t mean that successfully recovering or recovered addicts somehow have lost the ability or privilege to be a talented, capable caretaker.
-If anything, overcoming and undermining addiction is a feat of mental strength and no small amount of hope and courage, and is very much a means to grow character and develop a more empathic perspective.
-That helps a lot when taking care of a loved one, regardless of age or ability/disability.
+But that doesn’t mean that successfully recovering or recovered addicts somehow have lost the ability or privilege to be talented, capable caretakers.
+If anything, overcoming and undermining addiction is a feat of mental strength and no small amount of hope and courage, and it is very much a means to grow character and develop a more empathic perspective.
+That helps greatly when caring for a loved one, regardless of age or ability/disability.